PRP Fertility MD Logo

 • William P. Hobby Airport (HOU)

-Both airports are conveniently located relative to the clinic, and the AFCT team can provide guidance on accommodations and logistics for traveling patients.
+Both airports are conveniently located relative to the clinic, and the AFCT team can provide guidance on accommodations and logistics for patients traveling to Houston for PRP ovarian rejuvenation.

-PRP is widely used in various medical fields, including orthopedics and sports medicine.
-However, the specific application of PRP for ovarian rejuvenation is considered an emerging treatment that is still being studied in clinical research.
-It has not received specific FDA approval for fertility purposes.
-Patients should discuss the investigational nature of this treatment with their fertility specialist during the consultation process.
+PRP ovarian rejuvenation uses the patient's own blood, which may reduce certain risks associated with other treatments.
+PRP is widely used in orthopedics and sports medicine.
+However, the specific application of PRP for ovarian rejuvenation is still being studied in clinical research and has not received specific FDA approval for fertility purposes.
+Patients should discuss the investigational nature of this treatment with their fertility specialist.

-The cost of ovarian PRP treatment can vary depending on the procedure and the patient's individual fertility history.
-During consultation, our fertility specialists review treatment options and provide detailed information about costs and next steps.
+The cost of PRP ovarian rejuvenation in Houston, TX varies depending on the procedure and the patient's individual fertility history.
+During your consultation at PRP Fertility MD, our fertility specialists provide detailed information about ovarian PRP costs and personalized treatment options.

 Yes.
-Many patients travel from across the United States and internationally to consult with our fertility specialists about PRP ovarian rejuvenation.
+Many patients travel from across the United States and internationally for PRP ovarian rejuvenation in Houston.
 The process typically begins with a Telehealth consultation to review your fertility history and lab results before traveling.
 Houston is served by two major international airports (IAH and HOU), and our team helps coordinate scheduling for traveling patients.

-If you are researching ovarian rejuvenation or PRP fertility treatment, the next step is a consultation with a reproductive endocrinologist.
-During your consultation, our fertility specialists will review your fertility history, prior testing, and treatment goals to determine whether PRP may be an option worth discussing.
+If you are researching PRP ovarian rejuvenation or PRP for ovaries, the next step is a consultation with a reproductive endocrinologist in Houston, TX.
+During your consultation, our fertility specialists will review your fertility history, prior testing, and treatment goals to determine whether ovarian PRP may be an option worth discussing.

 Telehealth consultations available for patients traveling to Houston.